NaincyGupt/SDETInterviewPrep/SKIP_LEVEL/Behavioral.md

 Answer: "Because first impressions are permanent.
 If a user feels the app is 'broken' or 'inconsistent' on day one, it’s much harder to win their trust back on day thirty.
 Quality isn't a patch you apply later; it has to be baked into the launch."

 ---

+## collegaue has better point of view

+## maanger feed back how did you work
+delegation, prioritizing the task that I get

 ## How do you handle feedback or criticism?”
 ### Answer (Another Example)